 Low cholesterol levels explained: “Good” cholesterol and “bad” cholesterol

-Cholesterol is not “bad” in itself, as it’s naturally produced and consumed to protect the cells in the body as a component of cell membranes.
+Cholesterol is not “bad” in itself, as it’s naturally produced to protect the cells in the body as a component of cell membranes.
 It’s also a precursor of essential substances like hormones and bile acids.

 However, cholesterol has to be carried through the bloodstream by lipoproteins.
 There are two important varieties when we talk about heart health: low-density lipoprotein (LDL) and high-density lipoprotein (HDL):

 LDL-cholesterol can deposit cholesterol on the walls of the arteries (blood vessels) when there is too much of it, and the build upcan clog up and narrow the arteries.
 That makes high blood cholesterol a risk factor for heart disease*, and is the reason why LDL-cholesterol is often called “bad” cholesterol.

 - HDL-cholesterol , on the other hand, can act in a positive way – carrying cholesterol away from the blood and depositing it in the liver, which breaks the cholesterol down or is passed out of the body as waste.